aashikkk/web-development-bootcamp/README.md

 What I learning:

-- Be able to build ANY website you want.
+- Be able to build ANY website I want.

 - Craft a portfolio of websites to apply for junior developer jobs.

-- Build fully-fledged websites and web apps for your startup or business.
+- Able to Build fully-fledged websites and web apps for my startup or business.

-- Work as a freelance web developer.
+- Able to Work as a freelance web developer.

 - Master backend development with Node